-Overall, the monitoring programme includes twenty stations (see figure): greenhouse gases are monitored at two stations, the ozone layer at three, environmental contaminants at three, and long-range transported pollutants at a total of 18 stations.
+Overall, the monitoring programme includes 18 stations (see figure): greenhouse gases are monitored at two stations, the ozone layer at three, organic contaminants at two, and long-range transported pollutants at a total of 16 stations.

 The monitoring activity is linked to several different international programmes and research infrastructures, such as EMEP (The European Monitoring and Evaluation Programme) under UN’s Convention on Transboundary Air Pollution (LRTAP), ACTRIS (European Research Infrastructure for the Observation of Aerosol, Clouds, and Trace gases), ICOS (Integrated Carbon Observation System) and WMO/GAW (World Meteorological Organization/Global Atmosphere Watch).

 The national environmental monitoring is divided into three main programmes (links to the Norwegian Environment Agency’s web pages, in Norwegian only):

 The monitoring series are the crown jewels of environmental management

 Most of NILU’s monitoring is conducted within the national monitoring programmes funded by the Norwegian Environment Agency.
 Some of the time series are funded by the Ministry of Climate and Environment (KLD) programme for long time series.